At Slack, we are committed to ensuring that the data you share is always protected.

 Slack subscription supported: Enterprise Grid

-Other tools you will need: DLP solution, SSO solution, backup/archival
+Other tools that you will need: DLP solution, SSO solution, backup/archival

 - Sign Slack’s business associate agreement (BAA)